KAthousand/sql-joins-lesson/README.md

   id VARCHAR(255) PRIMARY KEY
 );
 ```

+> We have setup some data for our new tables.
+You can run this file the bash commands `psql -d spotify_db -f ./spotify/seed.sql`

 Using simple `SELECT` statements, if we wanted to find all songs by `Beyonce` we would have to execute to queries, e.g.: